Via Le Gruyère AOP

 It is divided into stages ranging from one to four hours long walking time.
 It is possible to access the trail at the beginning and end of each stage with public transportation.
 The trail is suitable for experienced hikers, families with young children, and causal hikers alike.

-Available since the end of August on iPhones and Android, and in three languages (French, German and English) the app Les Vias du fromage (Cheese Trails) offers hikers countless treasures.
+Available on iPhones and Android, and in three languages (French, German and English) the app Les Vias du fromage (Cheese Trails) offers hikers countless treasures.
 Besides providing the necessary information for your hike (map, stage descriptions, walking times, etc.), the application is completely geolocalized, this means that it can inform you about your surroundings in realtime.
 At meal times, suggestions for nearby restaurants appear.

 Films on cheese fabrication and the history of the cheese economy, for example the transportation of cheese to trade shows and fairs in France in the 17th and 18th centuries via these same trails, allow you to prolong your experience upon your return home.